 CustomSmartPointer created.

-Dropping CustomSmartPointer!
+Dropping CustomSmartPointer with data `some data`!

 CustomSmartPointer dropped before the end of main.

-The Dropping CustomSmartPointer! is printed between CustomSmartPointer created. and CustomSmartPointer dropped before the end of main., showing that the drop method code is called to drop c at that point.
+The text Dropping CustomSmartPointer with data `some data`! is printed between the CustomSmartPointer created. and CustomSmartPointer dropped before the end of main. text, showing that the drop method code is called to drop c at that point.

-Code specified in a Drop trait implementation can be used in many ways to make cleanup convenient and safe: we could use it to create our own memory allocator, for instance!
-With the Drop trait and Rust’s ownership system, you don’t have to remember to clean up after yourself, Rust takes care of it automatically.
+We can use code specified in a Drop trait implementation in many ways to make cleanup convenient and safe: for instance, we could use it to create our own memory allocator!
+With the Drop trait and Rust’s ownership system, we don’t have to remember to clean up because Rust does it automatically.

-We also don’t have to worry about accidentally cleaning up values still in use because that would cause a compiler error: the ownership system that makes sure references are always valid will also make sure that drop only gets called once when the value is no longer being used.
+We also don’t have to worry about accidentally cleaning up values still in use because that would cause a compiler error: the ownership system that makes sure references are always valid also ensures that drop gets called only once when the value is no longer being used.

-Now that we’ve gone over Box<T> and some of the characteristics of smart pointers, let’s talk about a few other smart pointers defined in the standard library.
+Now that we’ve examined Box<T> and some of the characteristics of smart pointers, let’s look at a few other smart pointers defined in the standard library.

 Rc<T>, the Reference Counted Smart Pointer

 In the majority of cases, ownership is clear: you know exactly which variable owns a given value.
-However, there are cases when a single value may have multiple owners.
-For example, in graph data structures, multiple edges may point to the same node, and that node is conceptually owned by all of the edges that point to it.
+However, there are cases when a single value might have multiple owners.
+For example, in graph data structures, multiple edges might point to the same node, and that node is conceptually owned by all of the edges that point to it.
 A node shouldn’t be cleaned up unless it doesn’t have any edges pointing to it.

-In order to enable multiple ownership, Rust has a type called Rc<T>.
-Its name is an abbreviation for reference counting.
-Reference counting means keeping track of the number of references to a value in order to know if a value is still in use or not.
+To enable multiple ownership, Rust has a type called Rc<T>.
+Its name is an abbreviation for reference counting, which keeps track of the number of references to a value to know whether or not a value is still in use.
 If there are zero references to a value, the value can be cleaned up without any references becoming invalid.

-Imagine it like a TV in a family room.
+Imagine Rc<T> as a TV in a family room.
 When one person enters to watch TV, they turn it on.
 Others can come into the room and watch the TV.
-When the last person leaves the room, they turn the TV off because it’s no longer being used.
-If someone turns the TV off while others are still watching it, there’d be uproar from the remaining TV watchers!
+When the last person leaves the room, they turn off the TV because it’s no longer being used.
+If someone turns off the TV while others are still watching it, there would be uproar from the remaining TV watchers!

-Rc<T> is used when we want to allocate some data on the heap for multiple parts of our program to read, and we can’t determine at compile time which part will finish using the data last.
-If we did know which part would finish last, we could just make that the owner of the data and the normal ownership rules enforced at compile time would kick in.
+We use the Rc<T> type when we want to allocate some data on the heap for multiple parts of our program to read, and we can’t determine at compile time which part will finish using the data last.
+If we knew which part would finish last, we could just make that part the data’s owner and the normal ownership rules enforced at compile time would take effect.

-Note that Rc<T> is only for use in single-threaded scenarios; Chapter 16 on concurrency will cover how to do reference counting in multithreaded programs.
+Note that Rc<T> is only for use in single-threaded scenarios.
+When we discuss concurrency in Chapter 16, we’ll cover how to do reference counting in multithreaded programs.

+confirm xref

 Using Rc<T> to Share Data

-Let’s return to our cons list example from Listing 15-6, as we defined it using Box<T>.
-This time, we want to create two lists that both share ownership of a third list, which conceptually will look something like Figure 15-3:
+Let’s return to our cons list example in Listing 15-5.
+Recall that we defined it using Box<T>.
+This time, we’ll create two lists that both share ownership of a third list, which conceptually will look similar to Figure 15-3:

 Figure 15-3: Two lists, b and c, sharing ownership of a third list, a